 I also work with Orange Hat Publishing in Waukesha, WI:

 Some of my favorite books: Pride and Prejudice by Jane Austen, A Tale of Two Cities by Charles Dickens, The Lady and the Unicorn by Tracy Chevalier, The Shadow of the Wind by Carlos Ruiz Zafon, Bel Canto by Ann Patchett, Major Pettigrew’s Last Stand by Helen Simonson, Population 485 by Michael Perry, Juliet by Anne Fortier, New York by Edward Rutherfurd, Unbroken by Laura Hillenbrand

-Some of my go-to English source books: Merriam-Webster English Dictionary, The Bedford Handbook, The MLA Handbook, The Elements of Style by William Strunck, Jr.
+Some of my go-to English source books: Merriam-Webster English Dictionary, The Bedford Handbook, Chicago Manual of Style.